Buzkashi Boys

-Buzkashi Boys is a 2012 film, co-produced in Afghanistan and the United States.
+Buzkashi Boys is a 2012 film directed by Sam French, and co-produced in Afghanistan and the United States.
 It was nominated for the 2013 Academy Award for Best Live Action Short Film.

 After being nominated for an Oscar, the film was released along with all the other 15 Oscar-nominated short films in theaters by ShortsHD.

+Production

+In the film, Jawanmard Paiez plays a street kid who forms a friendship with a blacksmith’s son, played by Fawad Mohammadi.
+Mohammadi was a street vendor in real life, selling maps and souvenirs in Kabul.
+Their roles in the film reversed their real-life circumstances, with the production team casting Mohammadi based on his personality, which aligned with the character of the blacksmith's son.
+While filming one scene on the streets of Kabul, Paiz was mistaken by a relative for a beggar, as he had dressed in tattered clothing and waved an incense burner for the role.

 Plot

 Filmed entirely on location in Kabul, Afghanistan, Buzkashi Boys tells the coming of age story of two best friends – a street urchin and a blacksmith's son – who dream of a better life.
-Rafi, whose family has long worked in blacksmith trade, bridles under his father's insistence that he follow in his footsteps.
+Rafi, whose family has long worked as blacksmiths, bridles under his father's insistence that he follow in his footsteps.

 His best friend Ahmad, a penniless orphan, survives by begging for coins in exchange for a puff of incense from his makeshift censer—a tin can swung from a piece of wire.
 Seeking to escape their destinies, the two friends dream of becoming champion horsemen in Afghanistan's national sport, Buzkashi—a dangerous form of polo played on horseback with a headless goat carcass instead of a ball.
 When Ahmad decides to steal a horse to prove he can realize his dreams, things spiral out of control and Rafi must come to terms with the reality of his situation.

-Set on the harsh and stunning backdrop of Kabul city, Buzkashi Boys is a tale of two boys growing to adulthood in one of the most war torn countries on earth.

-Filmed entirely on location in Kabul by an alliance of Afghan and international filmmakers, Buzkashi Boys is a look at life that continues beyond the headlines of war in Afghanistan.